northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

 ## Won't it be noisy?

-Patrons of restaurants and festival-goers can be loud, but these are attributes of a vibrant city with things in it, not an attribute of a pedestrian street.
-Bars existed before pedestrianization, and the same rowdiness exists without pedestrianization.

-We are confident removing all motor vehicles from a street will not make our neighbourhood any louder.
-On their own, [Cities Aren't Loud: Cars Are Loud](https://www.youtube.com/watch?v=CTV-wwszGw8).
+Noise from entertainment venues, or that from clients of bars and restaurants, are attributes of a vibrant and dynamic city.

+We believe this issue can be addressed by ensuring bars do not let their patrons loiter outside and that existing noise regulations are respected and enforced.

+We also believe using vehicular traffic as a means to deter itinerants is inappropriate and counterproductive to reducing noise.

 ## Won't it back up traffic on other streets?